 What impacts can I expect during construction?

-The project team will take every step possible to minimise impacts to the community during the early works.
-Managing noise and dust will be a key focus, with daily mitigation measures in place to manage the impacts.
+The project team have taken every step possible to minimise impacts to the community during the early works.
+Managing noise and dust are a key focus, with daily mitigation measures in place to manage the impacts.
 Some of these measures include:

-Detailed construction and environment management plans will be in place and can be viewed in the library section of the project webpage.
+Detailed construction and environment management plans are in place and can be viewed in the library section of the project webpage.